Sometimes, when viewing an arc in an anime or manga, there are times when a viewer feels compelled to shout, "WTF did you do that for?!"

 Elfen Lied, Episode 1.
 Kurama's ditzy secretary, Kisaragi, goes to bring Kurama coffee (something she keeps messing up on).
 Unfortunatly, she messes up and falls.
 And make matters worse, she falls right between Kurama and several security guards, and the diclonious, Lucy, who was killing everybody in her path to escape.
 You'd Expect: Kisaragi to notice that Lucy is behind her and that she's dangerous and listen to Kuruma and run.
 Instead: She just sits there cluelessly, not even knowing that the blood handprint on her shoulder means she's going to die.
 And... guess what happens.

-In Fist of the North Star, Shin is trying to win the heart of Yuria, by committing genocide and be a supreme warlord so he can give her the land.
+Shin is trying to win the heart of Yuria, by committing genocide and becoming a supreme warlord so that he can give her the land he takes over.
 Yuria is not amused.
-You'd Expect: Shin wises up and do as Yuria say to win her heart.
+You'd Expect: Shin to wise up and do as Yuria says in order to win her heart.
 Instead:Evil Cannot Comprehend Good.
 He continues his daily routine of conquering in her name.
 The result: Yuria commits suicide.

-Speaking of Envy, after he announces to Mustang that he killed Hughes and entered his One-Winged Angel form.
-You'd Expect: Now that the cat's out of the bag, Envy would attack Mustang head on.
-Instead: He Hannibal Lectures him, resulting a great Shut Up, Hannibal! in form of a Talk to the Fist. ** In Chapter 107, Greed attacks Father to get the latter to grab him and absorb his philosopher's stone's souls.
+In Chapter 107, Brotherhood episode 63, Greed attacks Father to get the latter to grab him and absorb his philosopher's stone's souls.
 You'd Expect: This is supposed to distract Father long enough for Ed to attack him.
 Instead: Greed gloatingly tells Father about this plan, giving Father the opportunity to counter Ed's attack.

-In Chapter 6, Ed and Al are being attacked by Scar, who has just blasted apart Al's left flank, and almost destroyed Ed's arm, thanks to his powers using his arm You'd Expect: Ed to pick a strategy that involves staying the hell away from Scar's reach at all costs.
+In Chapter 6, Brotherhood episode 5, Ed and Al are being attacked by Scar, who has just blasted apart Al's left flank, and almost destroyed Ed's arm, thanks to his powers using his arm.
+You'd Expect: Ed to pick a strategy that involves staying the hell away from Scar's reach at all costs.
 Instead: He charges Scar with a Blade Edge on the side of his automail.
 It goes about as well as you can imagine.

 In the third season, Mithril's intelligence department put down a report stating that Sousuke is being wasted as Kaname's bodyguard, causing the South Pacific fleet commander to order Captain Testarossa to recall him to full service as the Arbalest's pilot.
 You'd Expect: Mithril to consider the fact that Sousuke has spent the last six months integrated into civilian society and has been solely responsible for a VIP's well-being, and include forewarning and a sensible recall schedule followed by a thorough psychological debriefing and a monitored return to active service to ensure he doesn't break down from the ensuing stress.
 Instead: Over the course of the next 24 hours, Sousuke is promptly ordered out of the mission and permanently banned from contacting Kaname.
 Once back in Mithril's fold, his CO proceeds to verbally lambaste him because she's jealous and he is assigned a new superior officer who further belittles him and uses Training from Hell to retrain him, followed by immediate deployment into an active terrorist attack without any kind of follow-up.
 To the shock and awe of no one watching, Sousuke suffers a Heroic BSOD shortly after from the resulting stress.
 What's worse is that The Lambda Drive is dependent on the user's emotional and mental stability to even work, and since this is precisely what Sousuke was recalled for...